 Both parts offer many places for tourists.
 Let us start with South Goa.
 This place is the main city of the state.
 Here, you can find several commercial places to do shopping; you can also go on a cruise ride and make your evening more happening.
 Besides this, there are several beaches also present here, like Dona Paula, Miramar, Varca, Palolem, and many more.
 You can see the beautiful sun rise from Dona Paula beach.
 This beach is also famous for several types of water sports.

 South Goa is also popular for its famous and magnificent churches that are the legacy of Portuguese colonization.
 You can start by visiting the St. Cathedral Church.
 This is a great example of beautiful architecture.
 Then you can explore the Ruins of Church of St. Augustine, The Church of St. Anne, Basilica of Bom Jesus, Reis Magos Church, St. Cajetan Church, Church of St. Francis of Assissi and the Church of St. Paul.
 All these churches reflect the rich Catholic culture of Goa.

 Additionally, you can also explore several beautiful temples in Goa like Shri Anantha Temple, Shri Nagesh Maharudra Temple and many more.

-After exploring the South Goa, it is turn to hit the North Goa.
 This part of Goa is the hot favorite place especially for foreign tourists.
 You can have some larger than life experience of Goa in this part of the state.
 It is popular for several beautiful beaches, forts and water sports.

 You can start your trip of North Goa from Fort Aguada.
 This place is famous for several beautiful structures built by the rulers Portuguese.
 It is also famous for the light house that reflects the rich and the beautiful culture of Goa.
 You can also see some beautiful sceneries as this fort is surrounded by the sea and several green plants.